MellissaHAFIS/Binary_Classification-with-applied-statistics/README.md

 # Binary Classification Project

 This repository contains a project on binary classification, where we aim to compare the performance of different predictors in a classification task.
-This project was completed as a collaborative effort between team members Idrissa DICKO, Alois VINCENT, and Me.
+This project was completed as a collaborative effort between team members Idrissa DICKO, Alois VINCENT, and Me Mellissa HAFIS.

 ## Project Overview